Suspected Medicine Adverse Reaction Search

 This information is released in keeping with the purpose of the Official

-Information Act 1982 to progressively increase the availability of official
+Information Act 1982 to increase the availability of official information to

-information to the people of New Zealand.
-The data contained in SMARS does not
+the people of New Zealand.
+Data contained in SMARS does not include any personal

 Use of SMARS data

-If you wish to copy or circulate information from SMARS please ensure that a
+If you wish to copy or circulate information from SMARS, please ensure that

-copy of these guidelines is provided.
-Prior to any publication of this data you
+a copy of these guidelines is provided.
+Prior to any publication of data you

 must contact CARM and Medsafe and include in the publication: